Lexington Field and Garden Club’s Grants for Gardeners Program

 What is “Grants for Gardeners”?

-“Grants for Gardeners” is a new pilot program that funds innovative projects proposed by LFGC members.
+“Grants for Gardeners” funds innovative projects proposed by LFGC members.
 This grant request formalizes the process of distribution of excess funds from the Club’s treasury and provides a transparent and accountable process, while maintaining the Club’s solid financial position.

 Who May Apply?